kylln20/WRO_FE_2023-24/README.md

 &nbsp;

 ### Turning <sub> (Open Challenge) </sub>
-The car begins a turn when the area of either wall is below a certain threshold, then it turns in that direction.
+The car begins a turn when the area of either wall is below a certain threshold.
+It then turns in the direction of the wall with the lesser area.

 ```py
 if leftArea <= turnThresh and not rTurn: